Progress4Apple/ProgressKit/README.md

 github "Progress4Apple/ProgressKit" ~> 1.0
 ```

-Don't forget to also add the installed libraries to `Linked Frameworks` in Xcode!
+Don't forget to also add the built libraries to `Linked Frameworks` in Xcode!
 See ["Adding frameworks to an application" in the Carthage documentation for further details](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application):

 - `ProgressKit.framework`
 - `FLAnimatedImage.framework`